Skip to content

 We also propagate

-Fruit trees and nectar plants that supplement the diet of both wildlife and the local community: cashew, soursop, sugar apple, star apple, sapodilla, mango, mamoncillo, guava, tamarind, cañafístula, cedar, algarrobo, orejero, guácimo, guáimaro, corozo, yellow oak, polvillo, sapote, mamey, ciruela criolla, cañaguate, and palmito, among others.
+Fruit trees and nectar plants that supplement the diet of both wildlife and the local community: cashew, soursop, sugar apple, star apple, sapodilla, mango, mamoncillo, guava, tamarind, cañafístula, cedar, algarrobo, orejero, guácimo, guáimaro, corozo, yellow oak, polvillo, sapote, mamey, ciruela criolla, cañaguate, palmito, sauco (Cordia dentata), Magdalena calliandra (Calliandra magdalenae), rain tree (Samanea saman), and strawberry tree (Muntingia calabura), among others.

 Want to go deeper?
 Read about the best trees for parrots and macaws in northern Bolívar.